AngeloPF69/TestGit/README.md

 Avilable functions:

-  Turtle Status:

-    getDistTo(x, y, z) gets the three components of the distance from the turtle to point. setCoords(x,y,z) sets coords x, y, z for turtle. getCoords() gets coords from turtle.

   General:

     checkType(sType, ...)
 Checks if parameters are from sType. getParam(sParamOrder, tDefault, ...)
-Sorts parameters by type. isInTable(value, t) Verifies if value is in table t, value can be a table too. sign(value) Returns: -1 if value < 0, 0 if value == 0, 1 if value > 0
+Sorts parameters by type. tableInTable(tSearch, t) Verifies if tSearch is in table t. sign(value) Returns: -1 if value < 0, 0 if value == 0, 1 if value > 0

   Attack: